ringbuffer-org/computer_music_basics/website/posts/Control/open-sound-control.rst

 Servers start listening on a freely chosen port, whereas clients send their messages to an arbitrary IP address and port.

+The ports 0 to 1023 are reserved for common TCP/IP applications and can thus not be used in most cases.

 ----

 OSC Messages